HoningJade/KeyWorld/README.md

 1. NFC reader API: https://developer.mozilla.org/en-US/docs/Web/API/Web_NFC_API
 2. WiFi information API: https://developer.mozilla.org/en-US/docs/Web/API/Network_Information_API

 The back-end server includes both a card module and a service module to deal with the customer information verification and service requests respectively.
-It communicates with a database for customer & room information, and to retrieve live chats sent by residents.
+It communicates with a database for customer & room information.

 ## Model and Engine (15% of Project Documentation grade)
 ### User Story Map